 Once clinical history has been read through, and a blood sample has been run to rule out any issues, our patients are ready to be anaesthetised.
 We administer, carefully, a concoction of drugs called a pre/med into the patient’s IV line.
 These drugs allow the patient to relax and become sleepy ready for the Veterinary Surgeon to induce Anaesthesia.

 And Repeat.
-Until the last patient is in theatre.
+Until the last patient is in the theatre.

-At around10.00am we expect our first patients to be out of theatre and ready to go back to kennels.
-In Kennels we have a team of three RVNs, plus Auxiliary nurses, whose job it is to care for our patients in recovery.
+At around 10:00 am we expect our first patients to be out of theatre and ready to go back to kennels.
+In our Kennels at Burton-Upon-Trent, we have a team of three RVNs, plus Auxiliary nurses, whose job it is to care for our patients in recovery.
 Monitoring them closely, our RVNs check Heart Rate, Respiration, Oxygen Sats, Temperature, and Blood Pressure to name a few.
 These checks are performed at regular intervals throughout the day, and night, until the patient is ready to be discharged.

 Throughout the day our RVNs, alongside their checks on recovering patients, also look after any inpatients from the previous day/s.
 This includes medicating, walking, feeding, 4 hourly TPRs, and of course lots of cuddles!!!

-Between 5.00 and 7.00pm is when our patients are discharged to go home.
+Between 5.00 and 7.00 pm is when our patients are discharged to go home.
 Kennel RVNs and any other available RVNs work continuously in this time, taking out IV lines, putting up medication, making sure patients are clean, and pain scoring and administering analgesia before they go home.
-Whilst our Auxiliary’s clean out empty kennels, wash bedding and bowls, and prepare kennels ready for the following morning.
+Whilst our Auxiliary cleans out empty kennels, wash bedding and bowls, and prepare kennels ready for the following morning.

 Our lovely night team arrive, and we can give a comprehensive handover of any inpatients.
 This includes who they are, what procedure they have had done, their pain score and any medication that is due, to include a plan of action for the coming 12 hours.